Issue

 Featured Articles

-The Last Days Of The Third Reich
+The Last Days of the Third Reich

 Author: Joseph E. Persico

-Forty years ago, a tangle of chaotic events led to the death of Hitler, the surrender of the Nazis, and the end of World War II in Europe
+40 years ago, a tangle of chaotic events led to the death of Hitler, the surrender of the Nazis, and the end of World War II in Europe.

-The Golden Age Of Advertising
+The Golden Age of Advertising

 Author: Roland Marchand

-The twenties and thirties saw a host of new ways to separate customers from their money.
-The methods have not been forgotten.
+The 20s and 30s saw a host of new ways to separate customers from their money.
+Those methods have not been forgotten.

 A Century of Cable Cars